maxadamo/patching_status/README.md

 ## Description

 This module sets up a web pages which shows the patching status of your systems.
-You first need to feed PuppetDB using the scripts provided with the Puppet module [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching), then this module can pull the data (through a cron job) from the PuppetDB and converts it to a HTML page.
+You first need to feed PuppetDB using the scripts provided with the Puppet module [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching), then this module pulls the data (through a cron job) from the PuppetDB and converts it to a HTML page.

 ## Requirements